 We suspect the majority of us have unfulfilled goals?
-Now, whether that’s simply getting around to clearing out the spare room, sorting out our paperwork or taking the plunge to change careers to something more fulfilling, most of us have things that we will “do one day”.
+Whether that’s simply getting around to clearing out the spare room, sorting out our paperwork or taking the plunge to change careers to something more fulfilling!
+Most of us have things that we will “do one day”.

 A couple of clever chaps called Masicamp and Baumeister set up a series of studies to investigate this.
-They discovered that having an unfinished goal caused intrusive thoughts, that in turn caused problems with tasks associated with logical thinking.
+They discovered that having an unfinished goal caused intrusive thoughts.
+These in turn caused problems with tasks associated with logical thinking.
 Basically, it mucked things up a bit in the brain!

 Our lives are usually filled with plenty of choices and, sometimes, the more choices we have the more complicated life can become.
 This is especially the case if we’re dithering on something as simple as clearing out the spare room or sitting down to have a cup of tea!
 Is the world going to stop spinning if we don’t choose one over the other?
 The simple answer to that is “No”.
 However, we can benefit greatly from making a straight forward choice and ‘getting on with it’.